cmsj/cmsj.github.io/_posts/2004-09-23-ghost-in-shell-2-innocence.md

 ---
-title: Ghost in the shell 2: Innocence
+title: "Ghost in the shell 2: Innocence"
 date: 2004-09-23
 ---